-We’ve gathered some useful info about the market’s perspectives, communication standards, development options, security side and core features of an app that your users would love.
+We’ve gathered some useful info about the market’s perspectives, communication standards, mobile app development (including cross-platform mobile app development) options, security side and core features of an app that your users would love.

 State of the smart home market

 The smart home is a setup of in-home internet-connected devices that are remotely controlled via a smartphone or other networked device.
 Being a part of the Internet of Things (IoT), smart home devices typically function together and share usage data among themselves to adjust automatically to the family members’ preferences.